 We are committed to and value involving parents and carers.
-This is achieved by frequent home school communication by phone, reporting and parent evenings.
-There are parent support/information groups set up at different centres as and when a need arises.
-Each centre has a designated Student Support Worker /Family Liaison officer with good home school links who informs and works with centre staff.
+This is achieved by frequent home school communication by phone, reporting, information evenings and parent evenings.
+Form Tutors will develop good home school links too.

 This policy links to the following RT policies